-Requests for repairs to a private street shall be made in writing to the Board of Selectmen by a majority of the owners of property who abut said private street.
+Requests for repairs to a private street shall be made in writing to the Select Board members by a majority of the owners of property who abut said private street.
 A list of abutters shall be approved by the Board of Assessors prior to submittal.

-All repairs will be done at the sole discretion of the Board of Selectmen.
+All repairs will be done at the sole discretion of the Select Board members.